AryaShetty08/aryashetty08.github.io/_abouts/workoutrun.md

 ---
-title: "workoutrun"
+title: "Hybrid Athlete Journey"
 description: "
-                During college I started working out and running again.
-I have been pretty consistent and hope to complete a powerlifiting meet and marathon one day.
+                During college, I started working out and running again.
+I have been pretty consistent and hope to complete a powerlifting meet and a marathon one day.
                 "
-date: 2023-06-01
+date: 2023-06-05
 thumbnail:
 link:
 ---